K2Silver/Demeter/README.md

 #### 2.3 Sandwich Maker Server

 The source code for the sandwich maker server is locaterd in `/src/sandwich_maker`.
 Clone or download the repository to access the files.
+The computer that runs the server will control the mbed via RPC.

 1. Install Python libraries